AFP PHILANTHROPY DAY AWARDS

 Student Artists

-Under the direction of Christian Vandehaar, Bondurant-Farrar High School art instructor, and with the support of the Community Foundation of Greater Des Moines, these five students were selected to create this year’s National Philanthropy Day awards.
+Under the direction of Christian Vandehaar, Bondurant-Farrar High School art teacher, and with the support of the Community Foundation of Great Des Moines, these six students were selected to create this year’s National Philanthropy Day awards.
 Each piece is inspired and embodies the philanthropic spirit of the recipient.
+This marks the fourth year Mr. Vandehaar’s students have created the artwork to celebrate philanthropy in the community, carrying on an over 20 year tradition.
+Thank you to Mr. Vandehaar and the students for providing such beautiful and unique pieces for this year’s celebration!
 Read more